jgilfelt/android-simpl3r/README.md

 Building
 --------

-Run `ant jar` from the project director or simply download a pre-built version from the downloads section of this GitHub repository.
+Run `ant jar` from the project directory or simply download a pre-built version from the downloads section of this GitHub repository.

 Credits
 -------